MiroslavHustak/TestProjectGitHub01/README.md

-A webscraping tool under development
+Draft code for a webscraping tool for bulk downloading of timetables of the ODIS public transport integrated system.
+Still under development, however the code is functional and may be used as a console application.